Filter by Suburb

 The Lucky Squire Stage

-Beer and jazz are a match made in heaven so this joint was born to stage (literally) some Blues on Broady bangers.
-In case you haven’t put 2 and 2 together, The Lucky Squire brings to life the story of Australia’s first brewer, the rogue swindler James Squire.
-Celebrating quality craft beers and modern pub grub, it’s a must-visit on your festival rounds.
+Beer and jazz are a match made in heaven, so this joint was born to stage (literally) some Blues on Broady bangers.
+In case you haven’t put two and two together, The Lucky Squire brings to life the story of Australia’s first brewer, the rogue swindler James Squire.
+Celebrating quality craft beers and modern pub grub across two epic levels, it’s a must-visit on your festival rounds.

 Where: 3 Oracle Boulevard, Broadbeach